 Every relationship is different and unique and that’s why we love working with couples.
 We love learning how you met in your journey of love and in your plans for the future.
 Because every relationship is different, every immigration case will be different in terms of what evidence needs to be submitted.
 It depends on whether or not you’re living together in the same country, if you travel to see each other frequently, if you have bills that you share, if you have children together.

-We also offer traditional full representation services for individuals who would prefer to turn over all of their relationship evidence and questionnaires and have us be in the driver’s seat in terms of preparing your application.
+We offer traditional full representation services for individuals who would prefer to turn over all of their relationship evidence and questionnaires and have us be in the driver’s seat in terms of preparing your application.

 Our website has free educational tools, specifically about relationship evidence that gives you even more details about what relationship evidence is the most helpful and helping you to navigate exactly how much evidence you need to show your relationship to immigration.